-The remedies available to owners of the 2015B Bonds upon an Event of Default under the Subordinate Indenture or other documents described herein are in many respects dependent upon regulatory and judicial actions which often are subject to discretion and delay.
+The remedies available to owners of the 2016 Bonds upon an Event of Default under the Subordinate Indenture or other documents described herein are in many respects dependent upon regulatory and judicial actions which often are subject to discretion and delay.
 Under existing constitutional and statutory law and judicial decisions, the remedies specified by the Subordinate Indenture and such other documents may not be readily available or may be limited.
-The various legal opinions to be delivered concurrently with the issuance of the 2015B Bonds will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.
+The various legal opinions to be delivered concurrently with the issuance of the 2016 Bonds will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.

-Payment of principal of and interest on the 2015B Bonds may not be accelerated upon the occurrence of an Event of Default under the Subordinate Indenture.
+The 2016 Third Series Subordinate Revenue Bonds are not subject to acceleration Payment of principal of and interest on the 2016 Bonds may not be accelerated upon the occurrence of an Event of Default under the Subordinate Indenture.